Query-Optimal and Sample-Optimal Quantum Algorithms for Estimating Fidelity to a Pure State: Introduction

-The quantum query algorithm given in \cref{thm:main} generalizes the pure-state fidelity estimation in \cite{Wan24} where unitary oracles are required to directly prepare the pure states.
+\paragraph{Generalization of the pure-state fidelity (and trace distance) estimation in \cite{Wan24}.} The quantum query algorithm given in \cref{thm:main} generalizes the pure-state fidelity (and trace distance) estimation in \cite{Wan24} where unitary oracles are required to directly prepare the pure states.
 In comparison, our result in \cref{thm:main} allows the unitary oracles to have redundant output qubits (see \cref{sec:imp} for more details).
+The advantage is that \cref{thm:main} works for input models that are more general.
+Moreover, this advantage further leads to a sample-optimal approach for estimating the fidelity to a pure state (see \cref{sec:sample-optimal-approach}), whereas the pure-state fidelity estimation in \cite{Wan24} does not apply (see \cref{remark:sample}).